 Texas, the Lone State, is filled with known and unknown destinations.
 While most tourists visit the popular destinations, you would be surprised to find all of the sights and adventure in store in the lesser-known spots.
 A friend once told me, “In Texas, we’ve got our own way of doing and celebrating things.”
 Not only is Texas rich in culture, but also it’s full of festivals that are distinctly their own.

 Tourists flock to Galveston Island for its sun, sand, sea, and history.
 But, who knew that this little paradise island celebrates “Chili Quest and Beer Fest.”
 Can you believe these two things have been combined?
 If you have some chili recipes you’re dying to share with the world, then this annual contest that is for you.
 And, don’t forget about the over 100 beer choices.
-Stay at one of best hotels in Galveston Island, like the elegant The Tremont House, within walking distance to the The Grand 1894 Opera House, Pier 21, theaters, and restaurants.
+Stay at one of best, like the elegant The Tremont House, within walking distance to the The Grand 1894 Opera House, Pier 21, theaters, and restaurants.

 Have you heard of the “Mountain Man Weekend Gathering?”
 In Grand Prairie, this annual gathering honors American history, complete with a pre-1840s costumes that will be displayed at the venue.
 Expect some fun educational activities, like Native American roach making, tomahawk and knife throwing, soap making, beading, and blacksmithing.
-For affordable accomodations in this city, Hipmunk has plenty of options.
+Forin this city, Hipmunk has plenty of options.
 The comfortable and clean Quality Inn and Suites is just less than 10 minutes away from Traders Village, where the festival is held.

 Situated on the Gulf Coast, Corpus Christi is known for surfing and rodeo.
 In April, hordes of rodeo fans worldwide come together for this exciting, two-hour sports event that brings out the best of Texas.
 This competition is open for all cowboys and cowgirls from around the world.
 And, don’t miss the two other unique tournaments you can only see in this coastal city: barrel racing and bull riding.
 Top contenders for these sports will delight you like no other.
 If you want stay within a mile distance to the beach, there are a few hotels to choose from; however, the comfort of Best Western Corpus Christi is your best choice.